ianmurfinxyz/itzcoatl/README.md

 static constexpr pxr::input::KeyCode menuDownKey  {pxr::input::KEY_DOWN };
 static constexpr pxr::input::KeyCode menuPressKey {pxr::input::KEY_ENTER};
 ```
 The key codes are in source/pixiretro/pxr_input.h.
 But you can pretty much guess them; all lowercase alpha characters are simply KEY_<lowercase_letter>.
-Which is like all you will want to know if you are seeking a WASD play setup.
+Which is likely all you will want to know if you are seeking a WASD play setup.

 Whats the smooth toggle you may be wondering? :confused: It switches between an alternative drawing mode for the snake which makes the snake move smoother, at the cost of less pretty animations.
 I couldn't quite decide which mode I like best so I set the pretty animations to the default and added the toggle option.
 You can decide for yourself which you prefer. :thumbsup: